-Irritable Bowel Syndrome is a painful digestive problem in the intestinal tract, primarily in the large intestine.
-Additional irritable bowel syndrome symptoms can include changes in bowel movement, feeling bloated, and increased urinary frequency and urgency.
-Aside from these, Irritable Bowel Syndrome doesn’t cause any further damage in the intestine.
+Irritable Bowel Syndrome (IBS) is a painful digestive problem in the intestinal tract, primarily in the large intestine.
+Additional symptoms include changes in bowel movement, feeling bloated, and increased urinary frequency and urgency.
+Aside from these, IBS doesn’t cause any further damage in the intestine.
 For some patients, the pain is temporary.
 Others, though, feel severe pain and stress, to the point it is impossible to do anything.
-Although it can subside over time, there are some cases where Irritable Bowel Syndrome will worsen.
+Patients can manage IBS with lifestyle changes, such as diet and reducing stress.

-Stress is another possible cause for Irritable Bowel Syndrome.
+Stress is another possible cause for IBS.
 The more stress a patient has, whether physically, mentally, or emotionally, this can also worsen the condition.
 Being anxious and stressed comes from a variety of sources, such as work, problems at home and any financial problems.
 Even feeling a sense of lacking control over life can be problematic.
 With this, it wouldn’t be surprising if a person’s diet changes, negatively, and they are having trouble sleeping.
 Therefore, it is important to maintain a well-balanced diet, get enough sleep, exercise when possible, and have hobbies to alleviate some of that stress.

 Natural Remedies for IBS

-Irritable Bowel Syndrome – Treatment at Diamond Chiropractic
+Irritable Bowel Syndrome Treatment

-Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
+Our doctor will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
 Realigning the vertebrae will improve communication between the nerves to the rest of the body; in this case, to the nerves connected to your stomach and surrounding organs.
 Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.

 Intersegmental traction involves the use of a special chiropractic table.
 This specific table includes rollers that will roll along the sides of the spinal column, allowing blood to flow through the tight muscles and ligaments.
 As this occurs, the muscles and ligaments loosen up and relax more; in addition, your spine will become more mobile.
-This type of treatment is effective with alleviating pain from Irritable Bowel Syndrome.
+This type of treatment is effective with alleviating pain from IBS.

-Contact Our Omaha Chiropractor for Irritable Bowel Syndrome ( IBS )
+Contact Our Omaha Chiropractor for IBS

 To get started with chiropractic care for your Irritable Bowel Syndrome, choose our Omaha, NE chiropractor today.
-Diamond Chiropractic is currently accepting new patients of all ages.
+Diamond Chiropractic Omaha South is currently accepting new patients of all ages.
 Call our office today.
 When it comes to IBS treatment get relief NOW & FAST.